Tsukuba Botanical Garden

-The Tsukuba Botanical Garden (筑波実験植物園, Tsukuba Jikken Shokubutsuen) is a major botanical garden near the University of Tsukuba at 4-1-1 Amakubo, Tsukuba, Ibaraki Prefecture, Japan.
+The Tsukuba Botanical Garden (筑波実験植物園, Tsukuba Jikken Shokubutsuen) is a major botanical garden and research institute located near the University of Tsukuba campus in Ibaraki Prefecture, Japan.
 It is open daily except Mondays; an admission fee is charged.

 As a research branch of the National Museum of Nature and Science, the garden is one of Japan's foremost botanical research facilities and provides public education.
 It currently contains about 5000 taxa of domestic and exotic plants from temperate and tropical regions around the world, with a particular emphasis on vascular plants of central Japan, East Asian ferns, Cycadaceae, Colocasia, and South American orchids.

 The garden's outdoor collections are arranged into the following sections: Evergreen Broad-leaved Forest, Temperate Coniferous Forest, Warm-temperate Deciduous Broad-leaved Forest, Cool-temperate Deciduous Broad-leaved Forest, Shrubs, Sandy and Gravelly, Montane Grassland (High Altitudes), Montane Grassland (Low Altitudes), Rookeries (Coastral), Rookeries (High Altitudes), Marsh Plants, and Hygrophytes and Aquatic Plants.